mTarik12/budgetProject_softserve/README.md

-"# budgetProject_softserve"
+# budgetProject_softserve

-To use this app, please download the code and start with launching index.html
+To use this app, please download the code and start with launching **index.html**

--------------outro--------------
+#### -------------outro--------------

+If I had more time I would:

-1. Put budget app on the server;
+- Put budget app on the server
-2. Connect to the DB;
+- Connect to the DB
-3. Rewrite using React.js;
+- Rewrite using React.js
-4. Adapt for mobile version using React Native;
+- Adapt for mobile version using React Native
-5. Put budget app on the docker with all its environment;
+- Put budget app on the docker with all its environment
-6. Unit tests;
+- Unit tests
+- Enhance look&feel of the app

+If you feel you have the time, you can also add some info graphics to describe expenses from all of the incomes.
+Or some timetable to see how much money does someone spent/earns per day.

+**Make sure to write down what you would have done if you had more time, and submit it together with the rest of the application.**

+## Images

+If you will find better back-image for this budget app, use it and save with the rest of the application.

+## Server

+To see how can it work on the server:

+### 'npm install -g http-server'

+And run it:

+### 'http server -c-1'